- All News

 Hub Coach Kate Silbert not only supports students through their career exploration journeys on a one-on-one level, but hosts Hub workshops with a team of other coaches designed to offer students the tools they need to dive into career exploration.

 “We're going to focus on the internal side of things today, really thinking about your own goals and interests and strengths,” Kate explains to students in an October career exploration workshop.
-She continues: “This is not a workshop where we're going to tell you ‘this is the career you should have’ or ‘this is who you should be’.
+“This is not a workshop where we're going to tell you ‘this is the career you should have’ or ‘this is who you should be’.
 Instead we’re going to focus on the tools and processes that you can use to find the best career for you.”

 Kate understands that for undergraduate students, career exploration can be an unfamiliar concept.